Car Accident Attorneys

 - Distracted driving.
 There are many ways a driver can become distracted while operating a vehicle.
 A few examples include texting, using your cell phone’s internet browser, using GPS, eating while driving, talking on the phone regardless of if it is hands-free.

 - Following too closely.
 A safe driving distance is two to three seconds behind the car in front of you.
-In bad driving conditions, leave even more space so you have enough time to stop.
+In bad driving conditions, leave even more space so you have enough time to stop on slick roads.

 Failure to Yield Car Accident Statistics